uc-cjkhoh/Time-Series-Anomalies-Detection/README.md

    This will:
    - Load data from SQL
-   - Process each group (by country, RAT, bound type)
+   - Process each group (by MCC, MNC, RAT, bound type)
    - Detect anomalies and save results to HDFS

 ---